 Eat mostly plants

 The National Institute for Health reports that a vegetarian diet is beneficial in the prevention and treatment of numerous diseases and that vegetarians are more likely to live longer lives.
 This is due to the fact that including a wide variety of fruits, vegetables, nuts, seeds, and grains in your diet will provide a higher intake of vitamins and minerals.

 But do you have to give up meat entirely?
 No. Going plant-based doesn't mean you have to give up meat entirely.
-A plant-based diet allows for moderate amounts of lean meats and fish.
+A plant-based diet allows for moderate amounts of lean meats, poultry and fish.
 The Institute of Medicine and a Harvard Study actually recommend eating a few servings of fish per week to reduce the risk of having a heart attack by as much as 30%!

 Michael Pollan's advice to "eat food, mostly plants, not too much" means that it's best to focus on plant-based foods, but his research didn't conclude that eating meat was bad for you.
 There isn't conclusive evidence that meat is harmful for your health, as long you eat quality meats in moderation and include plenty of plant-based foods in your diet.
 When you do eat meat, make sure you reach for un-processed, antibiotic free, grass fed cuts.

 If you're looking for quality animal protein, here are the best places to order healthy beef, poultry, and seafood online:

 Poultry: Murray's Chicken

 Murray's family owned farm raises their chickens in the rolling hills of southern Pennsylvania.
 Chickens are certified human and vegetarian fed for the best health and taste.
 Poultry is free of antibiotics, growth drugs, and hormones.
 You can order Murray's Chicken here or check out where they're poultry is available for sale in stores.